Effective Opioid Treatment in San Francisco

 Is there a Rapid Detox Center in Northern California?

 For those seeking the highest quality of medical care and the safest opioid detox available, Waismann Method is the first choice.
 We use the latest medical science to treat opioid dependence as a medical condition.
 For 20 years, we have maintained our international reputation as one of the most successful opioid detox facilities.

-The quadruple board-certified medical director admits patients to their private room in a full-service, accredited hospital.
+The quadruple board-certified medical director treats patients in their private ICU rooms in a full-service, accredited hospital.
 Before any detox procedure, patients receive a comprehensive pre-examination, assessment, and individualized treatment plan.
 The medical director always adapts his treatment plan to each patient’s individual medical, physiological, and emotional needs.

 Lastly, staff transfer clients to our exclusive recovery center, Domus Retreat, for additional care.
-During their stay, clients receive clock support, individual psychotherapy, and holistic services such as massage and yoga.
+Clients receive clock support, individual psychotherapy, and holistic services such as massage and yoga during their stay.
 These services assist in physical and emotional recovery, which increases the chances of living a successful, opioid-free life.

 - Overdose Reports in San Francisco 2020 to 2021

 - SF sees more overdose deaths than COVID